 Yale scientists have demonstrated a new method to control the behavior of light on a silicon chip — specifically, its direction — by using sound waves.
-This discovery appears Sept.
-17 in the journal Nature Photonics.
+This discovery appears on September 17 in the journal Nature Photonics.

 For decades, researchers have tried to adapt widely used optical technologies — including lasers, transmitters, and receivers — to microchip-based devices.
 “The field of integrated photonics offers potential breakthroughs for applications ranging from energy-efficient communications to precision sensing and quantum information,” explained Peter Rakich, an associate professor of applied physics at Yale, who led the research team.
 “It’s very exciting because we’re already seeing these technologies used in practical commercial systems.”